 The next big question is how serious you are about your blog.
 How many times do you usually visit your blog?
 How many items do you post per month?
 How much time are you investing in your blog?

 Ask these questions to yourself.
-If you are visiting your blog once in a while, and not much concerned with how many visitors it is getting every day, then this is for sure hobby blogging.
+If you are visiting your blog once in a while and are not much concerned with how many visitors it is getting every day, then this is for sure hobby blogging.
 It is probably for sharing with mostly friends and acquaintances and you don’t have big plans for it.

 How much do you earn from it?

 I know that it’s an odd question and that “a lot” to one person can be “not enough” to another.
 But despite that, considering an average situation, how much do you really earn from it?
 Because irrespective of the topics that are posted on a particular blog, you can still make some money from it.

-But the straightest way of answering that question is asking if the money you are making from your blog is enough for you to quit your current job.
+But the straightest way of answering that question is by asking if the money you are making from your blog is enough for you to quit your current job.
 Is it enough?
 Could you quit your day job because of the money you are making from your blog?

 What are your expectations from the blog?

 This is probably the most important question because your expectations from the blog and your plans regarding it will determine whether you remain a hobby blogger or a professional blogger.

-At this question, a lot of people will probably shoot the same answer, that they want to start with a small blog that they can maintain alongside their regular jobs and studies.
+This question, a lot of people will probably shoot the same answer that they want to start with a small blog that they can maintain alongside their regular jobs and studies.
 They want this to be carried on for some time till it is popular enough to be a good money-maker.

 Let me tell you why that won’t work.
 There are very rare occasions on Earth where something spontaneous that has been more or less unattended bloomed all of a sudden like a wildflower.
 But apart from those rare occasions and near-miracles that have managed to make history, the world really does not work this way.